 The respondent suspected that some sort of video camera with sensors must have spotted them while they were walking in the forest.
-The respondent assumes this because as soon as three Slovenian border police officers arrived, they started to question them about the two missing people – hence, the officers must have seen the whole group prior to the apprehension.
-The police then called about ten special force officers (wearing military uniforms) to search for the two people who had escaped in the forest.
+The respondent assumes this because as soon as three officers who were likely the Slovenian border police officers arrived, they started to question them about the two missing people – hence, the officers must have seen the whole group prior to the apprehension.
+The officers then called about ten other officers (described as wearing military uniforms) to search for the two people who had escaped in the forest.

-The Slovenian special forces took shoes, mobile phones, power banks, and money from the group members but kicked only one of them.
+The second group of officers took shoes, mobile phones, power banks, and money from the group members as well as kicking one group member.
 They were frisking them and checked all of their clothes, including the insides of their trousers, in order to find the cash they were carrying.
 According to the respondent, the Slovenian police tend to keep the euros they can find on the people on the move.
 The respondent had 65 euros with him and he recalls that the rest of the group was carrying approximately the same amount of cash.
 After about half an hour, they were all forced inside the back of a police van.
-There was no oxygen on the van, as it was totally overcrowded and the police turned the air condition to hot temperatures.
+The van was totally overcrowded and felt airless, and the police turned the air conditioning to hot temperatures.
 Two people passed out during the ride.
 The respondent describes that they were totally unconscious.

 “They treat us like animals, not humans.
 You can say that you are a very strong person but in this situation, you will crash.
 Because we are immigrants, that’s why they treat us like animals, maybe animals are treated better than us.”

-After about one hour at 11 am, they crossed the border between Slovenia and Croatia and Croatian police took over the van.
+After about one hour in the van, at approximately 11 am, they crossed the border between Slovenia and Croatia and officers who were likely the Croatian police took over the van.
 They drove the vehicle for some hours and stopped in an unknown location.
-The Croatian police officers were wearing balaclava masks, which leads to the assumption that they are part of the Croatian Intervention police.
+The Croatian officers were wearing balaclava masks, which leads to the assumption that they are part of the Croatian Intervention police.
 The respondent describes that these officers struck all of the men.
 Slovenian police had kept the men’s cash and handed all their other possessions over to the Croatian police, who later burned everything in a fire, including their shoes.